Licensing Tips

 • If you only sell puppies to customers who you meet in person, you do not need a USDA license.

-• If you transport any puppies (or have someone else transport them) to your customers, you need a USDA license.
+• If you transport any puppies (or have someone else transport them, for example, through an airline) to your customers, you need a USDA license.

 There are two exceptions to this licensing requirement: